tenzir/tenzir/web/docs/understand/operators/transformations/print.md

 ## Description

-The `print` operator prints events and outputs the fornatted result as raw bytes.
+The `print` operator prints events and outputs the formatted result as raw bytes.

 ### `<format>`

-The [format][format-docs] used to convert events into raw bytes.
+The [format][formats] used to convert events into raw bytes.

 Some formats have format-specific options.
 Please refer to the documentation of the individual formats for more information.

 ## Examples

-Convert events into JSON.
+Convert events into JSON:

 ```
 print json
 ```

-Convert events into CSV.
+Convert events into CSV:

 ```
 print csv
 ```

-[format-docs]: ../../formats/README.md
+[formats]: ../../formats/README.md